 Three-axes components of the space vehicle magnetic dipole (component decreasing with the inverse cube law with distance).

-Typical values lie in the range 1 Am2 or less for small spacecraft to much more than 10 Am2 for large spacecraft.

 If the solar array is rotating in the space vehicle axes, separate evaluation for the main body and the solar array.

 When the space vehicle is using a magnetic sensor as part of the ACS, evaluation of the magnetic induction at its location.

+1 to item 1: Typical values lie in the range 1 Am2 or less for small spacecraft to much more than 10 Am2 for large spacecraft.

-13The angular deviation is the basic requirement; however, the requirement is generally expressed in terms of modification of the natural field strength at the sensor location.
+2 to item 3: The angular deviation is the basic requirement; however, the requirement is generally expressed in terms of modification of the natural field strength at the sensor location.
 For LEO spacecraft if the error on each axis is less than 1 µT, the modification of the direction is kept less than 20 milliradians.

 ECSS-E-ST-20-07_0080011